Child abuse scandal shocks Pakistan, families angry at police

 "I assure you that we are taking this very seriously and there will be a fair and very transparent investigation," he told Reuters.

-The independent Human Rights Commission of Pakistan issued a statement saying "all attempts made to suppress or twist the information, and there have been many, should be strongly condemned and must also be probed."

-On Sunday, Sharif said in a statement: "The culprits will be given the harshest possible punishment."
+On Sunday, Sharif said in a statement: "(The) Prime Minister ... has expressed extreme sadness ... the culprits will be given the harshest possible punishment."

 CONFLICTING ACCOUNTS